Overview of Survey Design

 A: 1893-1927, B: 1927-1930, C: 1930-1936, D: 1898-1929, E: 1919-1952, F: 1928-1961

-In the second and fourth waves, the number of newly selected individuals (sample size) was specified (second wave: 580, fourth wave: 1,210) so that the selection probability for an age group was roughly equal to its previous selection probability for an older age group.
+In the 2nd and 4th waves, the number of newly selected individuals (sample size) was specified (2nd wave: 580, 4th wave: 1,210) so that the selection probability for an age group was roughly equal to its previous selection probability for an older age group.
 This was done so that the data analyzed were an unbiased reflection of individuals aged 60 years or older throughout Japan.

-By the fourth wave, 3,580 individuals had participated (including proxies) and were asked to be participants in subsequent follow-up surveys.
+By the 4th wave, 3,580 individuals had participated (including proxies) and were asked to be participants in subsequent follow-up surveys.

-The sixth (2002) and seventh (2006) waves continued the follow-up of the A to D participants, without supplementing new samples.
+The 6th wave (2002) and 7th wave (2006) continued the follow-up of the A to D participants, without supplementing new samples.

-In the eighth wave (2012), 2,500 individuals aged 60-92 years (E of Fig. 1) were randomly selected, while continuing the follow-up of the A to D participants.
-Of the new E participants who were respondents in the eighth wave (n=1,450), proxy participants and those who did not consent to subsequent participation were excluded from follow-up, and 1,257 remained as follow-up panel.
-The ninth wave (2017) continued follow-up of the A to E participants, without supplementing new samples.
+In the 8th wave (2012), 2,500 individuals aged 60-92 years (E of Fig. 1) were randomly selected, while continuing the follow-up of the A to D participants.
+Of the new E participants who were respondents in the 8th wave (n=1,450), proxy participants and those who did not consent to subsequent participation were excluded from follow-up, and 1,257 remained as follow-up panel.
+The 9th wave (2017) continued follow-up of the A to E participants, without supplementing new samples.

-The A to D participants received a short questionnaire with limited items such as health status, instead of home visiting, and 443 (61%) of the 730 participants returned the questionnaire, including proxy responses.
-The participants who commenced participation in the eighth wave (E of Fig. 1) as well as 2,700 newly selected individuals aged 60-92 years (F of Fig. 1) were asked to participate in the home-visit survey consisting of face-to-face interview and leave-behind questionnaire.
-Regarding the new sample F, 1,227 responded to the tenth wave survey by themselves or by proxies, and approximately 80% of them consented to subsequent participation.
+The participants in Groups A to D received a short questionnaire with limited items, such as health status, instead of home visiting, and 443 (61%) of the 730 participants returned the questionnaire, including proxy responses.
+The participants who commenced participation in the eighth wave (E of Figure 1), as well as 2,700 newly selected individuals aged 60-92 years (F of Figure 1), were asked to participate in the home-visit survey, which included a face-to-face interview and a leave-behind questionnaire.
+Of the 1,227 individuals in the new Sample F who responded to the face-to-face interview in the 10th survey—either personally or through a proxy—908 agreed to continue participating and will be included in future follow-up surveys.

 Number of respondents and response rate for interviews

 The number of respondents (including proxy respondents) for each wave ranged from 2,000 to 4,000 through the eighth wave, but dropped below 2,000 for the first time in the ninth wave.
-The decrease occurred because death increased as the participants aged.
-The number of participants confirmed to have died up to the tenth wave (2021) was 2,674 for the A to C participants in Fig. 1 (of 3,580 follow-up participants), 1,301 for the D participants (of 1,635 follow-up participants), and 248 for the E participants (of 1,257 follow-up participants).
+The decrease occurred because death rates increased with age.
+As of the 11th survey (2024), deaths had been confirmed for 2,845 of the 3,580 followed participants in Groups A through C, 1,374 of 1,635 in Group D, 308 of 1,257 in Group E, and 60 of 956 in Group F (see Figure 1)

 The response rate was 67% in the first wave (not including proxy response for the first wave), approximately 85% in the second to sixth waves, approximately 75% in the seventh and ninth waves, 67% in the eighth wave, and 54% in the tenth wave.
 However, it should be noted that comparing the response rates across waves is difficult because the presence or absence and proportion of newly added participants and the ages of the participants varied.